-MONDAY: Body Pump class
+MONDAY: Body Pump class - my last strength session before the marathon.

 FRIDAY: Rest Day